cds-hooks/docs/source/includes/_cds_services.md

 **`cards.links.label`** human-readable label to display for this link (e.g. the EHR might render this as the underlined text of a clickable link).

-**`cards.links.url`** URL to load when a user clicks on this link.
+**`cards.links.url`** URL to load (via `GET`, in a browser context) when a user clicks on this link.
 Note that this may be a "deep link" with context embedded in path segments, query parameters, or a hash.
 In general this URL should embed enough context for the app to determine the `activityInstance`, and `redirect` url upon downstream launch, because the EHR will simply use this url as-is, without appending any parameters at launch time.

 **`decisions`** grouping structure representing a decision to be applied directly to the user session.
 Note that a CDS service may only return a `decision` after